Our first “Party in the Park” had it all…

 Cheshire House – Supporting Kieran

 Party in the Park provided a good opportunity to test run a holiday experience for the individuals attending so they could identify and model the support required for future independent holidays.
-One of the supported individuals that attended the event from Cheshire House was Kieran, an individual with autism who likes to have fixed routines as they help him to manage his anxiety.
+One of the people that attended was Kieran, an individual with autism who likes to have fixed routines as they help him to manage his anxiety.

 “I can’t wait for next year – can we do it in the summer as well?”